-The school day begins at 8:25 and ends at 3:05.
-The building is open from 7:45 to 4:00 each school day.
+The school day goes from 8:05 am to 3:05 pm.
+The building is open from 7:45 am to 4:00 pm each school day.

 Attendance Policy

 At VES, we believe that consistent, daily attendance is incredibly important and is directly related to students' academic success and graduation rates.
 Our contract with students/families requires an attendance rate of 90%, or no more than 17 absences throughout the school year.